theozsnowman/finance-plugin-oscommerce/README.md

 Installation of finance payment module
 --------------------------------------

-1. Move zip file to root directory of oscommerce site on client server
+1. Move zip file to the "catalog" directory of oscommerce site on client server

-2. ssh into client server and navigate to root directory of oscommerce site
+2. ssh into client server and navigate to the "catalog" directory of oscommerce site

 3. Run `unzip finance-gateway-m1.zip`

-4. Run `bash unpack.sh`

 5. Login into your admin page.
 While viewing the payment modules in admin you will see the "Finance Payment" module in the list.
 Click the **[Install]** button.